 DLR (CC-BY 3.0).

-The Weilheim ground station is staffed in shifts 24 hours a day, seven days a week.
-44 people work here in total.
+The Weilheim ground station is operated 24 hours a day, seven days a week.
+A total of 44 people work here.

 To ensure maximum availability, the antenna stations are equipped with redundant devices.
 All systems vital to satellite operation at Weilheim's ground station are fed by an uninterruptible power supply (UPS) that draws its power from a battery during short-term failures of the energy grid and from a 1250 kVA Diesel generator during long-term failures.

 Weilheim ground station is connected with the GSOC in Oberpfaffenhofen via a redundant communication link.
 GSOC coordinates the antenna operations, generates the control commands for the satellites and receives and processes the satellite data from Weilheim (telemetry and tracking data).

 In addition, other space agencies or external customers regularly lease 'antenna time' for their missions.
 Weilheim is therefore embedded in a worldwide communication network via GSOC.
 GSOC thereby ensures that all the necessary operational data connections between Weilheim and other integrated ground stations and the respective satellite control room are available and correctly configured.
 Various interfaces and protocols must be implemented and antennas, facilities and systems must be planned, configured and serviced, along with the network infrastructure.

 Last modified:14/12/2018 11:32:28